-In the wake of 2020's virtual events boom, event management and programming likely became a much larger part of your work life.
-Since it looks like virtual events will stay in the limelight for the foreseeable future, is it time to partner with a professional virtual event management, webinar programming, and technical support company?
+Has virtual event management and programming become a much larger part of your work life?
+Virtual events and webinars are still very much a part of the events landscape, is it time to partner with a professional virtual event management, webinar programming, and technical support company?
 Where's the tipping point?

 There are several factors that come into play when deciding on your virtual events programming and strategy.
 At what point is it more efficient and cost effective to outsource your event services?
 Are you spending more time on event management than content creation and event marketing and promotion?
 Let's narrow down the questions and considerations to keep in mind when making such an important decision.